Brian Michael Bendis: Work in other media

 In addition to his primary work in comics, Bendis has produced written work in several other media, such as video games, TV and film.

-Bendis was the co-executive producer and series-pilot writer for Mainframe Entertainment's 2003 CGI animated Spider-Man show, Spider-Man: The New Animated Series that aired on MTV and YTV, which features a college-aged Peter Parker, and was written to tie-into the then-unreleased 2002 film Spider-Man.
-The pilot episode Bendis wrote became the third episode aired.
+Bendis was the co-executive producer and series-pilot writer for Mainframe Entertainment's 2003 animated Spider-Man show, Spider-Man: The New Animated Series that aired on MTV and YTV, which features a college-aged Peter Parker, and was written to tie-into the then-unreleased 2002 film Spider-Man.
+The pilot episode that Bendis wrote became the third episode aired.
 His dismay at being credited for something written by someone else, and the multitude of corporate and legal departments involved in the animation process soured him on the show.

-Bendis is one of the writers on the Ultimate Spider-Man animated series, which debuted in 2012.
+Bendis was one of the writers on the Ultimate Spider-Man animated series, which debuted in 2012.

 He was credited as a developer and wrote several episodes for the TV adaptation of his comic, Powers, which starred Sharlto Copley and ran on PlayStation Network for two seasons from 2015 to 2016.

 Bendis's video game work includes Activision's Ultimate Spider-Man video game, which Bendis wrote.
 He also wrote an Avengers game, which was never released.
 He was also a writer of Marvel's MMO, Marvel Heroes.

 His film work includes the screenplay adaptation of A.K.A.
 Goldfish for Miramax, and the screenplay adaptation of Jinx for Universal Pictures.
-In 2014, he wrote the plot of the Disney Infinity: Marvel Super Heroes video game.
+In 2014, he wrote the plot of the Disney Infinity 2.0 video game.

+In 2024, Bendis signed a first-look deal with Amazon Prime Video to develop television shows based on Jinx, Murder Inc., and Pearl.

+In 2025, Bendis served as a consulting producer on the Disney+ series Daredevil: Born Again.

 In 2013, he was named on IGN's list of "The Best Tweeters in Comics", in part for his frequent Twitter posts highlighting the work of other creators.